[an error occurred while processing this directive]

 Do you limit the number of students admitted from a single high school?

-No. The Admissions Committee does not typically review applications in "school groups" and therefore we do not directly compare students from a single school to one another.
-Instead, we try to review applications with the level of competition across the applicant pool in mind.
+No. The Admissions Committee does not typically review applications in school groups and therefore we do not directly compare students from a single school to one another.